Sorry, This Course Is No Longer Active

 For the first half of the year, students will develop their skills as artists by learning to draw and paint a variety of animals.
 Emphasis is on realistic drawing and painting.
 Students learn to draw animals from photos (instead of merely copying a line drawing), and at-home assignments are minimal but include sketching pets or another animal from life.
 In the second semester, students will learn to draw and paint portraits and people.
 Students learn the proportions of the face and figure and how to represent an individual's characteristic features.
 Media include graphite pencil, charcoal, pen, watercolor, gouache and acrylic.
 All supplies provided.

-Christina Cullen is excited for the opportunity to continue teaching at Cornerstone Classical School!
-She is a Senior in high school and has been teaching Worship Dance for two years.
-She is in her eighth year as a student of ballet, tap, jazz, hip-hop, and lyrical dance at Weber School of Dance in Jeffersonville.
-At Weber, she also helps as an instructor for several classes of students of all ages.
-Along with this, Christina has partnered with Elevate Dance Ministry as an assistant instructor for an outreach class at Hope Place in Lousiville, Kentucky.
+Christina is excited for the opportunity to continue teaching at Cornerstone Classical School!
+She will be attending Boyce college in the fall and has been teaching Worship Dance at Cornerstone for three years.
+She has been a student for eight years at Weber School of Dance in Jeffersonville where she studied ballet, tap, jazz, hip-hop, and lyrical dance.
+At Weber, she also served as an assistant instructor.
+Along with this, Christina has partnered with Elevate Dance Ministry as an assistant instructor for a dance outreach at Hope Place in Louisville, Kentucky.
 She has enjoyed being a part of the Christmas program at Southeast Christian Church for two years as a dancer, singer, and actress.
-In the past she has competed in a national home school speech and debate league called the National Christian Forensics and Communication Assosiation (NCFCA) for six years and was awarded two second place titles at Regionals and a sixth place award at the National tournament.
-In her free time, Christina enjoys doodling characters, writing short stories, playing piano, singing, and choreographing dances.
+In her free time, Christina enjoys wandering the outdoors (as long as there are no snakes:), doodling characters, crafting stories, playing piano, writing songs, and choreographing dances.

-Christina is looking foward to showing others how to glorify God and share his love through the arts!
+Christina is looking forward to showing others how to glorify God and share his love through the arts!

 Diane Cullen has a Bachelor of Arts degree in Communications from Taylor University.
 She has served as the Coach/Director for Truth Advocates Speech and Debate Club since 2012, and as a state representative for the National Christian Forensics and Commnications Association since 2015.
 Her family has been involved in competitive speech and debate since 2007.
 She has five children whom she has home schooled.